Michał Globisz

 Michał Globisz (born 11 December 1946) is a Polish former professional football manager and player.

 From 1992 until 2010, he was part of the PZPN serving as manager for multiple youth national teams, winning the silver medal at the 1999 UEFA Euro Under-16 and the gold medal in the 2001 UEFA Euro Under-18.

 Early life

-He lived in Poznań until he was 10 years old.
-From 1964 to 1969, Globisz studied at the University of Gdańsk in Sopot.
+Globisz lived in Poznań until he was 10 years old.
+From 1964 to 1969, he studied at the University of Gdańsk in Sopot.
 In 1978, he obtained football license from the Akademia Wychowania Fizycznego Józefa Piłsudskiego in Warsaw.
 He has a class 1 coaching degree.

 Playing career

-After moving to Wrocław, he played for his first football club Śląsk Wrocław.
+After moving to Wrocław, Globisz played for his first football club Śląsk Wrocław.
 He then moved again in 1961 to Gdańsk, where he played for the Lechia Gdańsk and Arka Gdynia youth teams.
 In college, he played for AZS WSE Sopot.